Girls U10-U12

 Esher CC 3rd XI

-This year Esher’s 3rd XI will be playing in the Surrey Championship 3rd XI Division 1.
-Under the excellent captaincy of Dan Dickenson.
+This year Esher’s 3rd XI will be playing in the Surrey Championship Division 8 Central under the captaincy of Angus Barrett.
 Last year the 3rd XI had many great wins and cultivated an extremely enjoyable culture.
-This year Dan will look to lead the 3rd XI in much the same way.
+This year Angus will look to lead the 3rd XI in much the same way.
 By playing a high standard of cricket and using a great mixture of youth and experience the team will hopefully make waves in the league and push themselves to improvement game after game.
 The new league will also allow 2nd XI hopefuls to prove themselves to selectors and allows the club to continue to expand its already impressive depth.

 Overall, the main priority is enjoyment and inclusion, with young and old mixing harmoniously on the field and off.
 Young players will be able to cut their teeth in the men’s game while receiving guidance from the more experienced players.
 The amazing atmosphere fostered in previous seasons will continue in full force, and hopefully we will win some games on some glorious sunny days along the way.
 See you at Imber Court.